How to Get Rid of Stink Bugs

 The bugs stay hidden through the winter.
 When springtime comes, the bugs start to move around.
 They seek a way out, but they often come out inside the living space of the home.

 Homeowners can help prevent stink bug invasions by making a thorough inspection of the outside of the home.
 Doors and windows should be checked for cracks and torn screens.
 Weather stripping can help seal gaps under exterior doors.
 Attic and crawl space vents should be checked for torn or missing screens.

 The most effective control for overwintering stink bugs is prevention.
 Once inside the wall voids, they are extremely difficult to control.
 They do not feed or reproduce while indoors but may reappear on a warm winter day or in the spring.
-Once a home experiences a stink bug invasion, they are likely to have a recurrence in the next fall.
-A pest control professional should be contacted to help develop and implement a plan to keep this from happening.
+Once a home experiences a stink bug invasion, they are likely to have a re occurrence in the next fall.
+A pest control professional should be contacted help develop and implement a plan to keep this from happening.